Kangleipak Communist Party

-Kangleipak Communist Party is a Maoist militant group in Manipur, India.
+Kangleipak Communist Party is a Maoist separatist militant group in Manipur, India.
 Named after Kangleipak, the ancient name of Manipur, it was initially led by the communist ideologues — Ibohanbi and Ibopishak.
-The Kangleipak Communist Party (KCP) had been engaged in an armed conflict separatist insurgency in Manipur against the government of India.
+The Kangleipak Communist Party (KCP) has been engaged in an armed conflict against the Government of India.

 Splinter factions

 The KCP has now been divided into numerous factions, of which the known are: